 The research relating to attrition and retention of teachers in specialist provision is usually centred on a ‘snapshot in time’ (Rinke 2008:8), and not on the process which brought about the decision, an aspect which would be beneficial in ascertaining how the experiences of teachers affect their decisions to stay or leave specialist provision.

 Gehrke and Murri (2006:179) state that the level of attrition in specialist education is higher than in general education, with McKleskey and Billingsley (2008:299) reporting that teachers who begin their career in a special school are 2.5 times more likely to leave the profession than those who begin their career in general education.
-Corbett (1997:421) describes the first years of teaching in a special school as ‘exhausting’, with Whitaker (2003:106) identifying the lack of support afforded to beginning special needs teachers.
+Corbett (1997:421) describes the first years of teaching in a special school as ‘exhausting’, with Whitaker (2003:106) identifying the lack of support afforded to beginning special needs teachers, which could also apply to experienced teachers who move from mainstream provision.

-It is also argued that the status of teaching in a specialist provision does little to attract both new and serving teachers, with Johnson and Birkeland (2003:589) arguing the case that present teachers have expectations that tend to be ‘echoes from the past’, which categorised specialist school teaching as ‘low status, woman’s work, with low pay and no formal career ladder.
+It is also argued that the status of teaching in a specialist provision does little to attract both new and serving teachers, with Johnson and Birkeland (2003:589) arguing the case that present teachers have expectations that tend to be ‘echoes from the past’, which categorised specialist school teaching as ‘low status, woman’s work, with low pay and no formal career ladder’.
 Corbett (1992:236) agrees with this view and argues that the traditional ‘caring role’, often attributed to female specialist school teachers, ‘oppresses women’ and ‘abuses the term care, whilst Smith (2007:10) identifies three areas which affect the career decisions of women teachers.
-These are: societal which recognise women as mothers and care givers, institutional which identifies sexism and discrimination in the workplace, and individual which identifies the individual’s potential for agency.
+These are: societal, which recognise women as mothers and care givers, institutional, which identifies sexism and discrimination in the workplace, and individual, which identifies the individual’s potential for agency.

 In direct contrast, Purdy (2009:325) examined the attitudes of male teachers towards a career in special education, and reported that a significant number of parents would like to see more male teachers in special education.
 In his research carried out with student teachers it was found that only 28% of males had ever visited a special school, compared with 41% of females, but that a significant number of male students reported a ‘high regard’ towards those who chose a career in special education.
 However it was found in research by Johnson and Birkland (2003:589) that some male teachers avoid this career path citing it as ‘women’s work with low social status’.

 In research carried out by Brownell, Smith, McNellis and Miller (1997:151) it was found that 50% of research participants who had left specialist provision, would not consider returning.
 Indeed one participant likened her experience of this provision as ‘managing dangerous students in undesirable conditions’ whilst another felt unable to teach in a special school that adhered to the ‘multicategorical model’, due to limited understanding of the diverse needs.
+However, specialist provision serves the needs of a wide range and diversity of pupils, the majority of which do not display negative behaviour.

 Research concerning the correlation between the career decisions of teachers and their initial teacher training programs (Heinz 2015; Bruinsma and Jansen 2010; Rots, Aelterman, Vlerick, and Vermeulan 2007; Brownell, Smith, McNelis, and Lenk 1994) have the consensus that the initial training a teacher receives does affect career decisions, with teachers unprepared for their future careers, due to ITT promoting ‘idealistic and unrealistic perceptions of specialist education’ (Brownell et al 1994:91).